1977 Khurgu earthquake: Earthquake

-The earthquake was the result of shallow thrust faulting on either a north or south dipping fault as indicated by its focal mechanism.
+The earthquake struck at 21:18 UTC with an epicenter north-northeast of Bandar Abbabas.
+It was caused by shallow thrust faulting on either a north- or south-dipping fault plane as indicated by its focal mechanism.
 This region hosts active faults that form the Zagros fold and thrust belt.
 It had an epicenter located beneath an anticline in the southeastern Zagros.
-Steeply-dipping blind thrust faults in the area inferred from topographic and stratigraphic studies were likely responsible for earthquakes in the southeastern Zagros.
+The steeply-dipping blind thrust faults in the area inferred from topographic and stratigraphic studies were likely responsible for earthquakes in the southeastern Zagros.
 The Mountain Front Fault was associated with the event, together with a historical earthquake in 1052 CE and many smaller instrumentally recorded earthquakes.
 Other faults that were inferred included the Dezful Embayment, Zagros Foredeep, Surmeh, Lar and Beriz-Dehkuyeh faults.
 The High Zagros Fault was the only mapped fault because it ruptured the surface.
 The Zagros Foredeep and Mountain Front faults are located at the frontal region of the range and runs parallel to them.
 A 26 km long ground fracture was observed in the center of high intensity zone, VIII–IX (Severe–Violent).
 Another 7 km ground fracture occurred in the western part of the zone.
 No surface faulting was observed.